Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

   }
 ```

-On the call site:
+On the call site, we could use it like:

 ```kotlin
 fetchById<User>("1182938") // compiles since we got evidence of a `Repository<User>` in scope. fetchById<Coin>("1239821") // does not compile: No `Repository<Coin>` evidence defined in scope!
 ```

 Functions with extension parameters can be passed all values, or extension ones can be omitted and let the compiler resolve the suitable extensions for them.
+That makes the approach really similar to how default arguments work in Kotlin.

 ```kotlin
 fetchById<User>("1182938") // compiles since we got evidence of a `Repository<User>` in scope. fetchById<User>("1182938", UserRepository()) // you can provide it manually.
 ```

-When used in class constructors, it is important to **add val to extension class fields** to make sure they are accessible in the scope of the class.
+When `with` is used in class constructors, it is important to **add val to extension class fields** to make sure they are accessible in the scope of the class.
 Here, the with keyword adds the value to the scope of every method in the class.
-The following classes are equivalent:
+In this scenario, the following classes would be equivalent:

 ```kotlin
 data class Group<A>(val values: List<A>)